 However, adding actual human customer service reps to deal with the customers is a must.
 If you can afford it, of course.
 People still tend to believe other humans more than software or machines and they feel more comfortable in old-fashioned human interactions.

 Appropriate software can also help your team be more efficient in solving customers’ problems.
-A reliable CRM software will aid staff to communicate better amongst themselves, as well as automatically prioritize customers based on their service-level agreements.
-It will also give them easy access to conversation history with each client, providing them with crucial info about clients’ previous issues and the way they were solved.
+A reliable CRM software or a ticketing system will aid staff to communicate better amongst themselves, as well as automatically prioritize customers based on their service-level agreements.
+It will also give them easy access to the conversation history with each client, providing them with crucial info about clients’ previous issues and the way they were solved.